HPAC/PartialRanker/README.md

-# AlgorithmRanking:
+# Partial Ranker:

-A methodology to rank algorithms.
 In order to run the code, use one of the following methods:

 ## 1) Manual Installation